 The video touts osteoporosis drugs as highly effective and sufficiently safe, but scientific research shows that assessment to be short-sighted and easily disproved.

-Why The Save Our Bones Program Is Different… And Better
+Why The Osteoporosis Reversal Program Is Different… And Better

 We’ve covered a lot of problems with the NOF’s video, and for each one, The Save Institute has the solution.
 Here’s how we do better, point by point.